MK38993/Metis-Project-2---Real-Estate-Market/README.md

 ## Data
-I scraped nearly 9900 datapoints from realtor.com.
+I scraped 9899 datapoints from [realtor.com](https://realtor.com"......").
 I selected 10 features to model for each datapoint, of which 4 are categorical.
 Only about 850 datapoints had all 10 features available.
 Using the Google Maps geocoding API, I was able to fill in missing 'borough' and 'neighborhood' information, which allowed me to 'save' another ~90 datapoints.

 ## Algorithms